jan-casas/vsc-compute-dash/README.md

 proposals,
 enhancing the efficiency and accuracy of the design process.
-By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a **comprehensive approach to version control and lifecycle data on testing iteration** project designs.
+By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a **comprehensive approach to version control and systems data on testing iteration** project designs.
+The main focus areas for the near future are:

+- **Ease of Use**: Improve the user interface for a more intuitive and user-friendly experience.
+  Users can simply select the manufacturer and system they wish to test, run the computation, and load the results into their preferred tool.
+- **Business Intelligence**: Create advanced analytics and reporting features to provide manufacturers with valuable insights.